A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Example applications of the too-good-to-be-true prior

 Generally, whether a dataset contains shortcuts is not known beforehand.
-In order to overcome this issue and test the too-good-to-be-true prior, we introduced synthetic shortcuts into a well-known dataset \citep[cf.][]{MALHOTRA202057}.
-We then applied our approach and investigated whether it was able to avoid reliance on these shortcuts while learning the deeper structure.
+In order to overcome this issue and test the too-good-to-be-true prior, we introduced synthetic shortcuts into a well-known dataset \cite[cf.][]{MALHOTRA202057}.
+We then applied our approach and investigated whether it was able to avoid reliance on these shortcuts and generalize o.o.d.
 This testing strategy allowed us to run well-controlled experiments and quantify the effects of our method.

 We ran a set of experiments on all possible pairs of classes from the CIFAR-10 dataset \cite{krizhevsky2009learning}.
-In every classification problem, a synthetic shortcut was introduced in each of the two classes.
-In order to have a better understanding of our method’s generalizability, we investigated two opposite types of shortcuts as well as two HCN architectures, ResNet \cite{he2016deep} and VGG-11 \cite{simonyan2014very}.
+In every binary classification problem, a synthetic shortcut was introduced in each of the two classes.
+To have a better understanding of our method’s generalizability, we investigated two opposite types of shortcuts as well as two HCN architectures, ResNet-56 \cite{he2016deep} and VGG-11 \cite{simonyan2014very}.
 Note that our too-good-to-be-true prior is readily applicable to multi-class problems.

-For both shortcut types and both HCN architectures, we expected the two-stage LCN-HCN procedure to discard the majority of shortcut images.
-Therefore, compared to the ordinary training procedure, better performance should be observed when shortcuts in a test set are misleading (i.e. o.o.d. test set).
+For both shortcut types and both HCN architectures, we expected the two-stage LCN-HCN procedure to downweight the majority of shortcut images.
+Therefore, compared to the ordinary training procedure, better performance should be observed when shortcuts in a test set are misleading (i.e., o.o.d. test set).
 We also expected that the two-stage LCN-HCN procedure may suppress some non-shortcut images.
-Thus, a slightly worse performance was expected for a test set without shortcuts as well as for a test set with helpful shortcuts (i.e. i.i.d. test set).
+Thus, a slightly worse performance was expected for a test set without shortcuts as well as for a test set with helpful shortcuts (i.e., i.i.d. test set).